 What are Renaissance Technologies's top investments?

-One way to learn about Renaissance Technologies’ assets is to look at their SEC Form 13F, a quarterly report from investment managers with at least $100 million in equity assets.
-Renaissance Technologies had a strong investment in the healthcare sector in Q2 2019.
-The healthcare sector makes up 18.16% of the firm’s total portfolio in the same quarter.
+One way to learn about Renaissance Technologies’s assets is to look at their SEC Form 13F, a quarterly report filed by investment managers.
+During the second quarter of 2019, Renaissance Technologies had a strong investment in the healthcare sector.
+At the time, the healthcare sector made up 18.16 percent of the firm’s total portfolio.

 The healthcare sector generally performs the role of a defensive sector in the economy.
 When any economic turmoil arises in the country, investors turn towards the defensive sector.
 Defensives protect their portfolio from downside risk.

 Since then, Renaissance Technologies has continued to keep its involvement in the healthcare quite high.
 WhaleWisdom's analysis of the firm's Q4 2022 report revealed that its largest investment is Novo-Nordisk, best known for diabetes care, with shares held of 12,604,288 ($1,705,864,000 market value).

 - Vertex Pharmaceuticals, Inc. (2,246,752 shares held)

 Overall, the Renaissance Technologies's portfolio is balanced between cyclical and defensive stocks.
 But, other top hedge fund managers like Warren Buffett and Kenneth Fisher usually prefer cyclical stocks.
 At the same time, Nelson Peltz’s Trian Fund has invested the majority of the corpus in the consumer staple sector.